learn-co-students/technical-coach-common-questions-quiz-learn-experts-testing-batch/README.md

 ?: How do we handle unsupported questions? (check all that apply)

-[ ] Tell the student we don't supprt that question
+[ ] Tell the student we don't support that question
-[ ] If it's an assessment: refer to instructional videos & study groups [ ] Admission or billing: refer them to the admissions department [X] All of the above
+[ ] If it's an assessment: refer to project support contact and suggest resources such as instructional videos & study groups [ ] Admission or billing: refer them to the admissions department [X] All of the above